 This is so ridiculously easy I feel a little guilty making such an easy dinner, but I will repeat whenever I can.
 If you do not have Gorgonzola, a good Danish Blue works perfectly.
-I already knew that butternut squash and Gorgonzola marry well (thank you to Nigella Lawson who also taught me that you need to peel it).
+I already knew that butternut squash and Gorgonzola marry well (thank you to Nigella Lawson who also taught me that you do not need to peel it).
 Serving someone a little bubbling golden boat of cheese and squash is a great party trick even when it is just you and your quarantine partner sharing the umpteenth dinner in a row.
 This changes it up nicely.

 Now, we will be back at the neighbor’s fence offering to take more of his home grown butternut squash harvest off his hands now (a bumper crop his wife pleaded for him to give away).

 Select a Tester